rio-group/trabalho-iris-flowers/Readme.md

 Bear in mind:

-* Prepare a Jupyter notebook describing your work and showing your results -> **plots and expected!**
+* Prepare the Jupyter notebook describing your work and showing your results -> **plots are expected!**
 * Do not used any pre-existing library (like Keras, theano, Tensoflow, etc.) for programming your algorithms.
 * You may use them for support but not for the algorithm itself.
 * `params` is a dictionary with the configuration of the algorithm: layers, number of nodes in each layer, activation functions, learning rates, etc.
+* See `scikit-learn` docs on how to [implement an estimator](http://scikit-learn.org/stable/developers/contributing.html#rolling-your-own-estimator).

 # Submission